maxmind/minfraud-api-dotnet/index.md

         // should be shared across requests to allow connection reuse.
 The
         // class is thread safe.
         //
-        // Replace "6" with your user ID and "ABCD567890" with your license
+        // Replace "6" with your account ID and "ABCD567890" with your license
         // key.
         using (var client = new WebServiceClient(6, "ABCD567890"))
         {